LITHUANIAN LITERATURE TODAY

 Incidentally, the word ‘International’ in the title is not just a formality.
 It is regularly visited by foreign authors.
 And, rather improbably for such a small country, it usually features a major literary star, like Colleen McCullough, Frank McCourt, John Irving, David Foenkinos or Frederic Beigbeder, who have all been guests of Lithuanian publishers.

 The fact remains that everyone who is anyone in the world of books in Lithuania visits the Book Fair, presenting their books, commenting on others’ work, or meeting readers at the publishers’ stands.
-To take 2017 as an example, the statistics are impressive: 303 publishers and institutions from nine countries participating; 400 separate events, in 12 000 square metres, excluding fair-related events elsewhere in the city; and 62, 840 visitors in four days.
+To take 2020 as an example, the statistics are impressive: 380 publishers and institutions from nine countries participating; 646 separate events and more than 400 book signings in 18,500 square metres, excluding fair-related events elsewhere in the city; and 72,930 visitors in four days.
+In 2020, the Vilnius Book Fair was the last of the international book fairs to take place before the global shutdown.
+It may take a dive in 2021 or a couple more years, but it will certainly maintain its place in the literary life of Lithuania and Europe.

 But it has not always been like this.

-Going back in history, the independent Republic of Lithuania was occupied by the Soviet Union in 1940, and for five decades book publishing functioned under the planned economy.
-This meant that there were five or six publishers, who published up to 3,000 titles annually (including non-literary publishing, like textbooks, encyclopedias and gardening manuals or cookery books).
+The independent Republic of Lithuania was occupied by the Soviet Union in 1940, and for five decades book publishing functioned under the planned economy.
+This meant that there were five or six publishers who published up to 3,000 titles annually (including non-literary publishing, like textbooks, encyclopedias and gardening manuals or cookbooks).
 But the average print run for a book of fiction was about 24,000 copies.
 Literature itself was strictly censored, to avoid any nostalgia for independence, any national feelings, anything remotely religious (especially Christian), anything sexual, violent or otherwise unsuitable for the model Soviet citizen, and any possible dissatisfaction with the status quo.
 In other words, almost anything that could be seen as inspiring literary material.

 However, writers came up with literary devices to circumvent censorship.
 The most famous of these, which is still taking up the time of academic researchers who are trying to understand and explain it, was called ‘Aesopian language’.
 The term comes from the writer of the fables, and it presumably implies writing in fables; but this does not quite explain it.
 The best way to explain it would be to say that this Aesopian language was obscure.
 It was a language in which criticisms of the system were more or less clearly visible to any reader, including the censors.
 But they were so devoid of obvious references to real life that no censor could single them out.